uwrit/leaf-docs/docs/administration/concept_reference.md

 2. All federated Leaf instances have Concepts that match the `UniversalIds` used in the query.

-Because `UniversalIds` themselves are data-model agnostic and are simply a pointer to an arbitrary Concept, this functionality works even if federated Leaf instances use different data models (see here for a working demonstration <a href="https://www.youtube.com/watch?v=ZuKKC7B8mHI" target="_blank">https://www.youtube.com/watch?v=ZuKKC7B8mHI</a>).
+Because `UniversalIds` themselves are data-model agnostic and are simply a pointer to an arbitrary Concept, this functionality works even if federated Leaf instances use different data models.

+!!! info "See <a href="https://www.youtube.com/watch?v=ZuKKC7B8mHI" target="_blank">https://www.youtube.com/watch?v=ZuKKC7B8mHI</a> for a working demonstration"

 ### Naming Conventions
 A Concept representing Outpatient encounters could be defined with the `UniversalId`: